Topological Navigation Graph Framework: Conclusion

 \section{Conclusion}

-In this article, we studied how to utilise reactive trajectory imitation controllers for goal-directed autonomous robot navigation.
-As a solution, we suggested a novel TNG framework.
-We also proposed the application of neural object detection architectures for visuomotor trajectory imitation.
+In this article, we studied how to utilise reactive trajectory imitation controllers for topological, goal-directed autonomous robot navigation.
+As a solution, we suggested a novel TNG framework (see Figure~\ref{fig:trajectory_graph}).
+We also proposed a novel application of neural object detection architectures for visuomotor trajectory imitation.
 We performed an empirical evaluation of the suggested algorithms both in a simulator and in reality.
 The experiments conducted reveal that neural object detection architectures can be efficiently applied for visuomotor trajectory imitation, and the proposed TNG framework allows to compose reactive trajectory imitation modules into a goal-directed navigation system capable of achieving visually specified goal states.

 Our future work will include research on more efficient and reliable imitation learning approaches able to handle more dynamic environments, optimising TNG by adding a fully automatic environment graph construction capability and extending it with a hierarchical component.